 As for alternatives, if you’re looking to stay within walking distance of all of the attractions in Bandar Seri Begawan and are on a mid-range budget, the best option is probably going to be the Capital Residence Suites at a price of $64 a night for a double room.

-If you’re on a tight budge, the cheapest room in Bandar Seri Begawan is the $20 a night dorm bed at Poni Homestay, which receives a rating of 9.5 on Booking, so sounds pretty great.
+If you’re on a tight budget, the cheapest room in Bandar Seri Begawan is the $20 a night dorm bed at Poni Homestay.

 My average daily cost of accommodation came to $17 per day